siraat-ai-academy/feelings-unwritten/📘microsoft-cert-az500-lab-jamalu-style/📄az500-showcase-question.md

 ---

 > *"Choosing the right Azure service isn’t just a technical decision — it’s a clarity decision.
 > Every misconfiguration begins with a misunderstanding.
 > But every right configuration?
 That begins with **slowing down**, reading the need,
-> and asking: What is this scenario truly asking of me?”*
+> and asking: What is this scenario truly asking of me?"*
+>

-— **Jamalu**
+> — **Jamalu**
-— *Siraat AI Academy*
+> — *Siraat AI Academy*
-— *Never the expert.
+> — *Never the expert.
 Always the student.*
+> — *Jamalu, whisper… not to impress, just to understand.*

 — *Jamalu, whisper… not to impress, just to understand.*

 ---